Digi-Cazter/GAuthify-Ruby/README.md

 Errors
 --------------
-Up to-date json formated errors can be grabbed from the server using:
+Up to-date json formatted errors can be grabbed from the server using:

     auth_instance.api_errors()